cocoa1231/tick/README.md

 <h1 align="center">Tick</h1>
-<p>Tick stands for Tick Is Cool Kiddo
+<p>Tick stands for Tick Is Cool Kiddo.
+Made because Linus has been controlling stuff for far too long</p>

 <h2> Installation</h2>
 <p>Clone this repo and you are done</p>